Login/Group Role Dialog¶

 Use the Login/Group Role dialog to define a role.
 A role may be an individual user (with or without login privileges) or a group of users.
 Note that roles defined at the cluster level are shared by all databases in the cluster.

-The dialog Login/Group Role organizes the creation of roles through the following dialog tabs: General, Definition, Role Privileges, Parameters, and Security.
+The Login/Group Role dialog organizes the creation and management of roles through the following dialog tabs: General, Definition, Privileges, Parameters, and Security.
 The SQL tab displays the SQL code generated by dialog selections.

-Use the fields in the General tab to identify the role.
+Use the fields on the General tab to identify the role.

 - Provide a note about the role in the Comments field.